NurkaAmre/Awesome-Modules/README.md

 Clone this repo using this URL (link) or download it as a ZIP format from the green button above under the text Code.

 Usage: inside the project folder looks for the index.html file and open it using your preferred web browser.

+### Prerequirements

+Have git installed.
+(For version control) Have text editor installed.
+(Preferably VSCode) Have CSS,HTML & JS Linters installed and configured.
+For further information, visit this link to get better understanding on each linters used on this project.

 ### Deployment